bsbgreenfield/wgpu-tester/src/model/notes.md

 ## important caveat to drawing meshes

 The above reasoning for drawing models is correct.
 However, I overlooked an important aspect of drawing individial meshes.
-Namely, that a mesh may contain multiple primatives.
+Namely, that a mesh may contain multiple primitives.

 Futhermore, these primitives may required different buffer layouts, lighting techniques, etc, which would require different *shaders*.
 For now, i will be ignoring this additional complexity